jhap1982/giveituruguay/1999/1999-05-29 - PSInet Stadium (HFStival), Baltimore, MD, USA/README.md

 ## Setlist

-Religion II part of
+1. Religion II part of
-Give It Away
+2. Give It Away
-Suck My Kiss
+3. Suck My Kiss
-Scar Tissue
+4. Scar Tissue
-My Lovely Man
+5. My Lovely Man
-Right on Time
+6. Right on Time
-If You Have to Ask
+7. If You Have to Ask
-Hardcore Jollies tease
+8. Hardcore Jollies tease
-Soul to Squeeze
+9. Soul to Squeeze
-Blood Sugar Sex Magik
+10. Blood Sugar Sex Magik
-Parallel Universe
+11. Parallel Universe
-Under the Bridge
+12. Under the Bridge
-Me and My Friends
+13. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-The Power of Equality
+14. The Power of Equality

 ## Notes